 - Students must arrive at school by 4th period.
-If students leave school due to illness, he/she will be excluded from practice and/or games that night. - Unexcused absence from practice/game may result in one game suspension.

-B. Academics:

-- Academic progress will be reviewed periodically. - Any indications of missing assignments/work or lack of progress in content areas may result in a temporary or permanent removal from the sport until work is adequate. - Any failing grade of an F: (0%-59%), and/or two D's (60-69%) in subject areas, an Incomplete or Unsatisfactory received as a trimester grade or any time during the trimester, will result in immediate suspension. - All suspensions will be for a minimum of one week.
+If students leave school due to illness, he/she will be excluded from practice and/or games that night. - Unexcused absence from practice/game may result in one game suspension. - B. Academics: - Academic progress will be reviewed periodically. - Any indications of missing assignments/work or lack of progress in content areas may result in a temporary or permanent removal from the sport until work is adequate. - Any failing grade of an F: (0%-59%), and/or two D's (60-69%) in subject areas, an Incomplete or Unsatisfactory received as a trimester grade or any time during the trimester, will result in immediate suspension. - All suspensions will be for a minimum of one week.
 All work must also be brought to completion and passing before the student will be reinstated. - No student may participate at practices or attend games as a team member during the removal period. - Parents and coaches will be notified in writing of action taken by school administration and/or faculty. - Once a student has been suspended and reinstated for the academic reasons stated above, he/she may not be reinstated a second time within the same athletic season.
-If work is not made up in a two week period, students will not be reinstated.
+If work is not made up in a two week period, students will not be reinstated. - C. Behavior: - Inappropriate behavior by a team member and/or his/her parent/s is an option for suspension from the team or removal from the premise - Behavior guidelines apply to all school related activities or events.